-Zeyno Ustun is a PhD student in the department of Sociology, a Fellow of Integrative PhD Fellowship program, a Teaching Fellow at the Global Studies department at the New School and a researcher at Graph Commons and media editor at Public Seminar.
+Zeyno Ustun is a PhD student in the department of Sociology, a Fellow of Integrative PhD Fellowship program, a Teaching Fellow at the New School, a researcher at Graph Commons and media editor at Public Seminar.

 In addition to her academic engagements, Ustun’s recent works with Graph Commons include the ongoing project titled Networks of Dispossession a networked database on the relations of capital and power within urban transformation in Turkey; Higher Education Industrial Complex (2014) a project on private universities and their boards of trustees connected to a network of corporations and institutions in Turkey; and Monovacation (2014) a project on the homogenized ‘nature’ of tourism, exhibited in many events from Tokyo to Marrakech Biennales.

 - New School for Social Research, Sociology 2013 – Ongoing

 - Bogaziçi University Master of Arts in Sociology 2009 – 2012

 - Marmara University Bachelor’s Degree in Sociology 2003 – 2008 * Graduated valedictorian

 Teaching Assistant & Fellow | The New School (01.2016 – Ongoing)